 “I have been interested in Korean culture for over 10 years, and always dreamed of visiting Korea,” she told Inside Arabia.

 Korean culture likewise informed the decision of Souad Bimekliouen, a 23-year-old from the Moroccan capital of Rabat, to pursue a master’s degree in international relations at Sogang University in Seoul.

 “I fell in love with Korea through the novel ‘Pachinko,’ by Min Jin Lee, which narrates the story of Zainichi Koreans,” she said.
 “After reading the book and digging deeper into Korea’s history, I came to find an extraordinary land with an inspiring success story.”

 The increasing availability of opportunities for Moroccans to study Korean and engage with Korean culture is feeding their interest in attending South Korean universities.
-In the last three years, and — the latter supported by South Korean officials — have opened in Rabat.
-In 2019, South Korea’s embassy in Morocco also a “Korean cultural festival” highlighting “Korean films, traditional music, and exhibitions to promote bilateral cooperation” in Agadir, Khouribga, Marrakesh, Rabat, Settat, and Tangier.
+In the last three years, a Korean cultural center and a Korean language school — the latter supported by South Korean officials — have opened in Rabat.
+In 2019, South Korea’s embassy in Morocco also hosted a “Korean cultural festival” highlighting “Korean films, traditional music, and exhibitions to promote bilateral cooperation” in Agadir, Khouribga, Marrakesh, Rabat, Settat, and Tangier.

 Students may even learn Korean in the central Moroccan city of Meknes, where Moulay Ismail University has been offering classes in the language for years.

 “The first reason that I chose to study Korean is my love of their culture,” said Asmae Zaaouani, a 26-year-old who took a year of Korean classes at Moulay Ismail University before moving to the neighboring city of Taza to teach English at a private school.
 “I’m fascinated by their life, their culture, and their art.”